 - It protects any upgrades or improvements made to the unit by you or a previous owner.
 The insurance carried by the condo corporation only covers the basic fixtures and fittings of a standard unit.
 Check your corporation by-laws – many include a standard unit definition which can help simplify this process.

 - It protects you from liability if a negligent or malicious act leads to injury to your tenant or one of their guests or causes damage to neighbouring units or common areas.

 - It protects your property, your appliances or window coverings, and any furniture that you are renting out with your unit.

 - It protects your rental income if – as a result of an insured peril – your unit is deemed unlivable and forced to be vacant for an extended amount of time for repairs.

 - It protects you from steep condo deductible assessments, property damage assessments, or liability damage assessments.

-Another thing to consider when it comes to insurance is whether you want to include a ‘proof of renter’s insurance’ clause in your lease agreement.
-And tenants, while this may seem like an unnecessary expense on top of your monthly rent, in reality this insurance protects your interests more than anything else.
+Another thing to consider when it comes to insurance is whether you want to include a ‘proof of the renter’s insurance clause in your lease agreement.
+And tenants, while this may seem like an unnecessary expense on top of your monthly rent, in reality, this insurance protects your interests more than anything else.

 Tenant insurance is quite affordable and usually focuses on 2 main areas – contents insurance and liability insurance.
 You may not feel that your belongings are worthy of insurance, but imagine having to replace everything all at once.
 Those costs can really add up!
 More important than contents insurance, particularly when you are renting a condo, is liability insurance.

 Imagine you accidentally start a small fire in your kitchen that gets out of hand.
-It damages neighboring units or common elements, or worse yet, injures another resident.
-You are liable for all the damages and injuries sustained as a result of your negligence so it pays to protect yourself with a comprehensive tenant insurance policy.
+It damages neighbouring units or common elements or worse yet, injures another resident.
+You are liable for all the damages and injuries sustained as a result of your negligence, so it pays to protect yourself with a comprehensive tenant insurance policy.